This website has been designed to navigate using word search.

 Lot A, Ulverston Avenue

-Zoning Amendment Bylaw 1215 to amend the zoning of Lot A on Ulverston Avenue to permit a mixed use development will be presented to Council for first and second reading at their April 28, 2025 meeting.
-The agenda will be posted to the Council meeting webpage on Friday, April 25.
+Zoning Amendment Bylaw 1215 to amend the zoning of Lot A on Ulverston Avenue to permit a mixed use development was presented to Council for first and second reading at their April 28, 2025 meeting.
+View the agenda package from the April 28, 2025 meeting.

 If adopted, Bylaw 1215 will permit a four storey mixed use building with commercial units on the ground floor and 60 rental apartment units above, 26 townhouse units and 32 units within 8 fourplexes.